Ensemble distributional forecasting for insurance loss reserving: Introduction

 Early stochastic loss reserving approaches include the distribution-free stochastic Chain-Ladder model proposed by \citet*{Ma93}.
 As computational power increased, Generalised Linear Models (GLMs) became the classical stochastic modelling approach \citep*{TaMG16}.
 They have been widely applied in both practice and loss reserving literature due to their stochastic nature and high flexibility in modelling various effects on claims payments, such as accident period effects, development period effects, calendar period effects, and effects of claims notification and closure.
 Common distribution assumption for GLMs include the log-normal distribution \citep*{Ver91}, over-dispersed Poisson (ODP) distribution \citep*{ReVe98}, and gamma distribution \citep*{Mac91}.
 Parametric curves to describe claim development patterns, such as the Hoerl curve and the Wright curve \citep*{Wri90} can also be incorporated in the GLM context.

-In recent years, machine learning models have become popular in loss reserving due to their potential in prediction accuracy as well as the potential for time and cost savings.
+In recent years, machine learning models have become popular in loss reserving due to their potential in prediction accuracy as well as the potential for saving human labour costs.
 Notable examples include the smoothing spline \citep*{EnVe01}, Generalised Additive Model for Location, Scale and Shape (GAMLSS) \citep*{Sp14}, and Neural Networks \citep*{Wut18,Kuo19,AMAvTaWo22}.

 Despite the sophisticated development of loss reserving models, the main focus of current loss reserving literature is to identify a \emph{single} model that can generate the best performance according to some measure of prediction quality.
 This approach is usually referred to as the ``model selection strategy''.
 However, due to the difference in model structures and assumptions, different loss reserving models are usually specialised at capturing specific claims effects, which are different from one model to the other.
 However, \emph{multiple} claims effects are typically present in reserving data.
-Furthermore, these effects are likely to appear inhomogenously accross accident and/or development years \citep*{Tay00,Fri10}.
+Furthermore, these effects are likely to appear inhomogenously accross accident and/or development years, which are noted in \cite*{Fri10} and \citet*[Chapter 5 of][pp. 151--165]{Tay00}.
 This makes it challenging for a single model to capture all of them.
-Using a single model to fit claims payments occurred in all accident periods may not be the mose effective way to utilise the strengths offered by all the different available models.
+Using a single model to fit claims payments occurred in all accident periods may not be the most effective way to utilise the strengths offered by all the different available models.

 Those concerns highlight the potential to develop a model \emph{combination} (as opposed to \emph{selection} strategy.